lakal3/VGE/examples/basic/basic_samples.md

 have to take care of the many details you would normally have to setup when creating a Vulkan application.

 To run the examples, just use go run.
 Ensure that you have either:
-- Built and installed VGELib.dll (.so) package
+- Built and installed vgelib.dll (.so) package
-- Copied this dll from {rootdir}/prebuild/{win/linux}/VGELib.dll
+- Copied this dll from {rootdir}/prebuild/{win/linux}/vgelib.dll

 ## Examples in this directory